underthecurve/underthecurve.github.io/_posts/2016-07-01-one-regression-six-ways.md

 The standardized residuals specified by `resid_pearson` are *not* the same as those in any of the other programs.
 [Here's](http://stats.stackexchange.com/questions/22653/raw-residuals-versus-standardised-residuals-versus-studentised-residuals-what) an explanation of the difference.
 I'm not too knowledgeable of standardizing residuals, but  it would be great if statsmodels automatically calculated standardized or studentized residuals.

-Since statsmodels doesn't generate any graphics automatically, I tried to replicate R's regression diagnostic plots.
+Since which graphs to plot was entirely up to me, I tried to replicate R's regression diagnostic plots.
 This required many lines of code, especially the residuals vs. fitted values plot.
 This should be a much easier graph to generate, since it's one of the most common in regression analysis.

 <img src = "https://github.com/OpenNewsLabs/one-regression-six-ways/blob/master/Python/regplots.png?raw=true" width = "550px"/>

 Code on [github](https://github.com/OpenNewsLabs/one-regression-six-ways/blob/master/Python/statsmodels_method.py).

 The observation numbers on the Influence Plot are one lower than the ones in R, because of the zero-indexing.
-So Equatorial Guinea is observation 54 in R, but 53 is Python.
+So Equatorial Guinea is observation 54 in R, but 53 in Python.

 ***Verdict***: Python requires an extensive setting-up that makes it harder to get the hang of at first.
 That said, statsmodels does a good job of running a regression and has a lot of features.
 Regression diagnostics requires a lot more effort in statsmodels than I would like.
 It would be better if there were a function to automatically generate a few diagnostic plots.
 <br><br>